MicrosoftStudentChapter/Makeathon-4.0/CONTRIBUTING.md

   <br>
   `git clone`<br>
 - Open this local repository on your personal computer and start implementing.
-- It is mandatory to fork the repository, make changes in your own fork and commit before making a pull request.
+- It is mandatory to fork the repository and you need to commit all your changes in the fork repository before making pull request.

 2. #### The Second Step